“An hour of planning can save you 10 hours of doing.” – Dale Carnegie

 - 16% stated they don’t know how to prepare

-Wildfires tend to occur more frequently in the Central and Eastern states, but wildfires in the Western states tend to burn more acreage overall, such as with the 9,000 wildfires that ravished almost 2.23 million acres in the state of California last year.
+Wildfires tend to occur more frequently in the Central and Eastern states, but wildfires in the Western states tend to burn more acreage overall, such as with the 9,000 wildfires that ravished almost 2.23 million acres in the state of California not long ago.
 According to the US Department of the Interior, the top states affected by wildfires are:

 - North Carolina

-The estimated loss of wildfires across the US caused an estimated $90 billion in damages last year alone.
+The estimated loss of wildfires across the US can cause estimated damages in the billions.